When you have debt holding you back, it can be a drain on your personal finances. That’s especially true when you have high-interest credit card debt.

 When pursuing an installment loan for debt consolidation purposes, there are other fees to consider.
 These include:

 When considering debt consolidation and credit card refinancing, make sure to weigh out the costs of any particular loan before jumping in.
-It is critical to run the numbers and confirm that choice will save you money overall.
+It is critical to run the numbers and confirm that your choice will save you money overall.

 Every financial product has its pros and cons.
 Here’s what you need to know about debt consolidation.